 2. Outstanding Teaching

 You are a highly able teaching with outstanding planning and lesson delivery.
 You can differentiate effectively to support learners in your classroom.
 You have high expectations for all your students.
 You bring lessons to life and you have a strong sense that all students deserve high quality education.
-You can apply your teaching and learning expertise in a new context and to subjects that may not be the subject you currently teach.
+You can apply your teaching and learning expertise in new contexts, and lead the practice of others.

 3. Leadership & Collaboration

 You are an agent of change and you act as an advocate for your students.
 You enjoy working with others to achieve positive outcomes for students.
 You inspire and empower students and staff in your school to lead positive change.
 You recognise the complex needs of students and take responsibility for creating an environment where they can learn.
 You are excited to take on a leadership role in a school for excluded students and have a desire to lead in a mainstream school.

 You are able to build strong relationships with students, staff and leaders.
 You recognise the value of these relationships to support vulnerable children.
 You are aware that working with vulnerable students requires a high level of empathy and emotional intelligence, given the complexity of their needs.
 You have an ability to recognise and respond to changes in behaviour and are driven to improve emotional outcomes for vulnerable children.